0chain/gosdk/wasmsdk/README.md

 }
 ```

+### zcn.sdk.rename
-### `zcn.sdk.rename`: rename a file existing already on dStorage.
+rename a file existing already on dStorage.
 Only the allocation's owner can rename a file.

 **Input**:
 > allocationID, remotePath, destName string, commit bool